Public and corporate governance in the heart of Europe.

 By participating in this course, you'll be building your credentials as a multidisciplinary global player who can engage critically with the European environment in which Europeans AND Americans do business.
 You'll gain topical literacy, institutional literacy, historical literacy, and cultural literacy.

-INBU 4940 can satisfy the INBU 3200 foundation requirement for undergraduates (except for Finance majors).
-For all undergraduates who have already satisfied their INBU 3200 foundation and for Finance majors, INBU 4940 counts as a general elective.
-For all graduate students, INBU 4940/5940 counts as a general elective.
-Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for International Business requirements.
+This program’s GBUS 4940 can satisfy the GBUS 3200 foundation requirement for undergraduates (except for Finance majors).
+For all undergraduates who have already satisfied their GBUS 3200 foundation and for Finance majors, GBUS 4940 counts as a general elective.
+Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for Global Business requirements

 Program fee: $3,000